IndigoLuksch/physics_simulations/sand_casting/oscillating_T_field_investigation.md

 Temperature is updated using the formula:
 $dT = \large\frac{q \times dt}{shc \times density \times pixdim}$

-If `dt` is too high or `pix_dim` is too low ($\rightarrow$ high SA:Vol ratio), heat will continue flowing between two pixels even after equilibrium should have been reached (since the simulation has not updated yet) resulting in heat conduction up a temperature gradient.
+If `dt` is too high or `pix_dim` is too low ($\rightarrow$ high SA:Vol ratio), heat will continue flowing between two pixels even after equilibrium should have been reached (since the simulation has not updated yet) resulting in heat conduction up a temperature gradient and overshooting of equilibrium temperature.

 Fitting a straight line of best fit ($R^2 = 0.9991$) determines the ***condition for stability:***